 Sawyer’s Ferry Timber Harvest

 The boundary research continues.
 Ken provided a recent letter from Ron Klemarczyk by email.
 In summary, the town acquired the land via a tax deed.
 Somewhere along the line the boundary changed so there are different versions of the boundary.
-Ron followed the start and stop with a difference of 500ft.
+Ron followed the start and stop with a difference of ~500ft.
 Ron determined that there was one bearing that was altered.
 If he corrected it based on the proprietor’s lines he is within 50ft.
 Ron suggests a conservative approach, doing the timber harvest and staying back at least 50ft from the boundary.
 It is a good year to do a harvest due to dryness and a mast year for pine cones/seeds.
 The alternative would be to wait and hire a surveyor, which would include negotiations with the abutters.
 Kelly suggests taking the careful approach and doing the timber cut a conservative distance from the boundary in order to take advantage of this optimal seed year for a timber harvest.
 If we do the cut this year it needs to happen soon so that the ground isn’t frozen yet and the seeds are able to embed in the disturbed soil.
-Kelly proposes that she inform the Selectmen via email of the situation and then she will attend their meeting next week.
+Kelly proposes that she inform the Selectmen via email of the situation and then she will attend their meeting next week if timing works for BOS.
 It is important determine if the town has a policy about who deals with boundary issues prior to moving forward.

 Kelly proposes recommending to the Selectmen that we proceed with a contract to do a timber harvest and request that the Forester be conservative in determining the extent of the harvest in order to not encroach on the abutter’s property.